Logo of letter V with bug antennae

 5.4.1Optionals weight

 By default, an optional-set has a 10% chance of being included in the word.
-You can change this probability.
+You can change this probability in the optionals-weight textbox.

 6Default distributions

-The ordering of items matters in categories, segments and word-shapes.
-The first item will be chosen the most often, the second item the second most often, and so on.
+The ordering of items matters in categories, units and word-shapes.
+The first item will be chosen the most often, the second grapheme the second most often, and so on.

-You can change these default distributions (another name for this might have been "drop-off", but I digress).
-For categories, the default is gusein-zade, and for the separate setting for word-shapes, the default is zipfian.
+You can change these default distributions (another name for this might be "default drop-off", but I digress).
+For categories, the default is gusein-zade.
+For the separate decorator for word-shapes, the default is zipfian.
 The distribution will be applied to each item in a set, and then recursively to any set that set is nested in (treating the nested set as an item), then applied at the surface level.

 7Assigning weights

 V has approximately the following probabilities: a: 33%, e: 27%, i: 20%, o: 13%, u: 7%.
-The pick-one-set in the $S segment has an 80% chance of producing a V category over the x grapheme.
-And the first word-shape in the words: directive has twice the chance of being chosen over the next word-shape.
+The pick-one-set in the $ unit has an 80% chance of producing a V category over the x grapheme.
+And the first word-shape in the words directive has twice the chance of being chosen over the next word-shape.

 As you might have noticed in the example above, in a sequence that has at least one weighted option, it overwrites any default distributions.
 Also important to note is that any other option that you had not given a weight (inside that set, or on the surface level), is given a weight of 1.